Yenn503/Hexstrike-redteam/README.md

 # - Build Pluto LLVM obfuscator (~20 min compile time)
 # - Install signature tools (Mangle, pyMetaTwin)
 # - Install SysWhispers2 for syscall generation
-# **Note:** This may take 1-2 hours depending on your system.
+# **Note:** This may take a while depending on your system.
 Answer 'y' when prompted.

 ```